-By now, it’s abundantly clear to most homeowners how critical guest reviews are to the success of renting their vacation rental homes.
-(See our recent infographic demonstrating the impact of guest reviews on booking success.)
+Is should be abundantly clear to most homeowners how critical guest reviews are to the success of renting their vacation rental homes.
 The goal is to get as many positive reviews posted as possible and to continue to get current, new ones each season.
-Why are they so important?
-Because they:

 - build the trust and credibility so valuable to vacationers when doing business online

 - may improve the search order of your online listing